aws/aws-cdk/packages/@aws-cdk/aws-cognito/README.md

 #### Trigger Permissions

-You can provide permissions to your Lambda trigger using the `attachToRolePolicy` API which will update the execution role used by the Lambda function.
+The `function.attachToRolePolicy()` API can be used to add additional IAM permissions to the lambda trigger as necessary.

-⚠️ Using the `attachToRolePolicy` API to provide permissions scoped to your user pool will result in a circular dependency.
+⚠️ Using the `attachToRolePolicy` API to provide permissions to your user pool will result in a circular dependency.
+See [aws/aws-cdk#7016](https://github.com/aws/aws-cdk/issues/7016).
 Error message when running `cdk synth` or `cdk deploy`:
 > Circular dependency between resources: [pool056F3F7E, fnPostAuthFnCognitoA630A2B1, ...]

-To work around the circular dependency issue, your Lambda trigger can be granted permissions to perform operations on your user pool using the `attachInlinePolicy` API.
+To work around the circular dependency issue, use the `attachInlinePolicy()` API instead, as shown below.

 ```ts
 const postAuthFn = new lambda.Function(this, 'postAuthFn', {